CampNL 2023 by OF4WD

 The only thing left to do is hit the trails and get dirty.
 Once the trails firm up (they are still far too soft from the winter thaw), that’s exactly what I will do!
 Now I will have a lot less anxiety about getting stuck or having a member of my group getting stuck.
 Between these new upgrades and the recovery equipment I already have, I have no doubt that we can handle pretty much anything that we can get into.

-Categories: Other Experiences|Comments Off on Time for some heavy metal upgrades
+Categories: Equipment | Comments Off on Time for some heavy metal upgrades

 If you’re thinking about getting into the 4×4 life, off-roading, or overlanding, it’s inevitable that you or someone on your team is going to get stuck.
 This can be a true disaster or a minor inconvenience depending on how well prepared you are, and there is no excuse for not being prepared for this…it WILL happen.